-Pump the brake pedal three times, then hold it down for five seconds.
-The brake pedal should not move (depress) during the five seconds.

-If equipped with a hydraulic brake reserve (backup) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor.

-Check that the warning buzzer or light is off.
+- Pump the brake pedal 3 times, then hold it down for 5 seconds.
+The brake pedal should not move (depress) during the 5 seconds. - If equipped with a hydraulic brake reserve (back-up) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor. - · Check that the warning buzzer or light is off.

-Air Brake Check (Air Brake Equipped Vehicles Only)

-Failure to perform all three components of the air brake check correctly will result in an automatic failure of the vehicle inspection test.
-Air brake safety devices vary.
-However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
+Air Brake Check (1-2-3 LAB Test) air brake equipped vehicles only as air pressure drops from normal to a low-air condition.
 For safety purposes, in areas where an incline is present, you will use wheel chocks during the air brake check.
 The proper procedures for inspecting the air brake system are as follows: